RESEARCH

 My fieldwork in Colombia dates back to 2001 and includes the completion of three major projects that you can learn more about on this site: Guerrilla Marketing, Shooting Cameras for Peace, and Limbo.

-I complement my abiding interest in media politics and the Colombian conflict with an intellectual commitment to parsing the continuities and ruptures presented by social media, as well as keen attention to the changing modes of documentary practice in the digital age.
+I complement my abiding interest in media politics and the Colombian conflict with an intellectual interest in parsing the continuities and ruptures presented by social media, as well as the changing modes of documentary practice in the digital age.

-To access my publications, please see my page on Academia.edu.
+To access my publications, please see my page on e-Scholarship, the University of California’s open access repository.

 Photo courtesy of Gena Steffens